 Further from the mainland, across Bass River, the Lower Cape is the third Cape Cod area to get to know.
 The towns in the Lower Cape are Orleans, Brewster, Harwich and Chatham.

-The Lower Cape is both central and offers easy access to the biggest natural gem in Cape Cod.
-From the towns in the Lower Cape, you effortlessly reach the impressive Cape Cod National Seashore.
+The Lower Cape is both central and offers easy access to the biggest natural gem in Cape Cod, the impressive Cape Cod National Seashore.

 - Lower Cape towns: Orleans, Brewster, Harwich & Chatham.

 If you want a secluded vacation in Cape Cod, there’s no better location than the Outer Cape.
-In the remote area furthest from the mainland, the Cape Cod towns Eastham, Wellfleet, Truro and Provincetown are located.
+In the remote area, furthest from the mainland, the towns Eastham, Wellfleet, Truro and Provincetown are located.